telegram-bot-rb/rails_template/README.md

 And define custom capistrano tasks or something else to run it.

-There is sample task in this repo in `lib/capistrano/tasks/telegram_bot.rake`.
+There is sample task to manage such daemon in this repo at `lib/capistrano/tasks/telegram_bot.rake`.

 ## License